-After returning recently from a euphoric 5-day solo trip to Japan, I found myself thinking quite often about how much I’ve missed traveling solo, being on my own and seeing the world.
+After returning recently from a euphoric 3-day trip to Tokyo, I found myself thinking quite often about how much I’ve missed traveling solo, being on my own and seeing the world.
 Having worked now in my corporate job for about a year, I haven’t gotten as many opportunities to travel solo, so getting to go to Japan on my own had me bouncing off the walls with excitement for weeks.
 While there, I wandered aimlessly around the streets of Tokyo with my camera and a notebook.
 At the Tsukiji Fish Market, I stuffed my face with sushi until I could barely breathe.
 At 2 AM on a chilly morning, I threw myself over rocks in freezing rain up to the summit of Mount Fuji to watch the sun rise from the highest point in Japan.

 The one thing I didn’t get to experience during my trip?
 Feeling lonely.

 Throughout the weekend, I experienced a warm, sunshine-like bliss radiating through my mind that was like a letter from an old friend.
 The adventurous spirit that I’ve kept somewhat locked away during my corporate job made a timely appearance to explore the sights, sounds, and smells of a new place.

 Although I’ve loved exploring the world with new and old friends this year, I’ll always have a special place in my heart for traveling solo and the freedom and independence it gives me.
 When I am at home, my soul aches for the feeling of being in transit once again; choosing where I want to go next, hopping on a bus or train or plane or boat, and taking off.

 Do you know what it’s like to feel uncontrollable happiness?
 During my trip, I couldn’t stop smiling the whole time because I was in my element, on the road once again.
 I realized immediately that the freedom of traveling solo was something I’d been craving since my jaunt last year to Central America.